HackYourFuture/HTML-CSS/Week2/MAKEME.md

 >We covered a bit of command line usage in the first class and got a program running which is great.
 If you need a refresher for the command line please have a look here: https://github.com/HackYourFuture/CommandLine

-1. Create a `.js` file that prints `Hello` when you run it from the command line.
-(Hint: `node` is the program that can run your JavaScript files.)

 ```
 Write commands to do following:
 1. create a directory.
 Enter a directory.
 Create an empty file named blank.